 Originally from Wolverhampton, Stevie loves working in racing as she enjoys working outside and could never see herself working in an office.
-Robin the Raven, Party Fuzz and Sea Story are all looked after by Stevie, with Perth being her favourite racecourse as the accommodation and food is great.
-Her biggest highlight so far has been leading up at The Festival and with Stevie’s latest promotion to second travelling head lass, we imagine she will be creating many more highlights this coming season.
+Perth is Stevie's favourite racecourse as the accommodation and food is great.
+Her biggest highlight so far has been leading up at The Festival and with Stevie’s promotion to second travelling head lass, we imagine she will be creating many more highlights this coming season.

 Liam is better known as ‘Higgs’ and comes from Ireland.
 He originally worked there for the famous PP Hogan and rode in point to points for him.
 Higgs started working for Kim in 1980 when he first started training and was based in East Ilsley.

 Bar an 18 month spell with Jimmy Neville in Wales, he has been with Kim ever since.
 As well as riding out, he breaks in all the young horses and is in charge of looking after the wonderful gallop.

 Higgs was shortlisted for the Stable and Stud Staff Awards 2007, where he was runner-up in the Special Merit/Hero category.
 He greatly deserves this recognition (Photo courtesy of Arnhel de Serra)